Koenigsegg Engines

 The piston’s curved face shapes the combustion chamber in such a way that it reduces peak pressure while maintaining high average pressure.
 The ceramic coating on the face of the piston prevents hot spots and detonation when the engine runs at maximum power.

 The piston weighs just 296 grams.
-Minimal weight is important because Koenigsegg engines have a very long stroke and at 8500rpm, the efficiency of movement becomes critical.
+Minimal weight is important because Koenigsegg engines have a very long stroke and at 8500rpm, efficiency of movement becomes critical.

 The cylinders in Jesko’s new twin-turbo V8 are fitted with the world’s first individual in-cylinder pressure sensor system for serial production.
 This allows the Koenigsegg-designed and manufactured Engine Management System to monitor and operate each cylinder at maximum efficiency and closer to the edge for ultimate flexibility and control.

-This mix of wholesale changes and incremental technology improvements results in an increase in the engine’s rev limit - to 8500rpm - and an increase in power to 1600hp on E85 fuel.
+This mix of wholesale changes and incremental improvements results in an increase in the engine’s rev limit - to 8500rpm - and an increase in power to 1600hp on E85 fuel.
 When run on regular gasoline, the engine produces 1280hp.
 The torque is increased to 1500 Nm.

-Jesko features not only the most powerful Koenigsegg internal combustion engine ever made, but also -we believe -the most powerful internal combustion engine of any homologated production car in history.
+Jesko features not only the most powerful Koenigsegg internal combustion engine ever made, but also - we believe - the most powerful internal combustion engine of any homologated production car in history.

 God is in the details